 There’s a huge difference between a Laser and an InkJet printer.
 And the difference affects how the images appear on the paper and how the final product turns out to be.

-Laser printers use toners to produce an image, which is different from the ink used in InkJet printers.
+Laser printers use toners to produce an image, which is different from the toner cartridges used in InkJet printers.
 Basically, a toner is electrically charged powder that is fused to paper fibers using heat during the printing process.

 MeyersDirect explains it as, “Imagine you have a paint roller with an embossed pattern.
 If you rolled that roller through paint and then rolled it on a wall, the raised pattern would be transferred onto the wall.
 That is essentially what happens in laser printers, but with static electricity and a ‘drum’.”